 Her advice to any baby boomer considering such a bold career jump: get over your fear and realize you can live on less money.
 It’s still more fun.

-This store has been open less than a year, and Cary says plans already are underway for a second shop in suburban Washington.
-I love it when baby boomers reinvent themselves … and succeed.
+This store has been open more than a year, and Cary has already opened a second shop in suburban Washington.